4. The Pulse Wallet: Enter Web3 with Safety and Ease

 Passkey Technology: How It Works

-Pulse uses Passkeys (WebAuthn) combined with Account Abstraction (ERC-4337) to fundamentally change how crypto wallets work.
+Pulse uses Passkeys (WebAuthn) together with Account Abstraction (ERC-4337) to redefine how users access and control their wallets.

 What are Passkeys?

-• Biometric authentication: Access requires a fingerprint or face — something only the user has
+Biometric confirmation Access requires a fingerprint or face scan — something only the user has.

 The Outcome